tomtomcrypto/stlos/README.md

 Transfer ownership of the contract

-_/!\ The EVM address linked to the native multisig account should be owner so that only native multisigs can change configuration._
+_/!\ The EVM address linked to the native multisig account should be owner so that only a native multisig can change the configuration._

 ### EXRSRV.TF